LakshitaBh/LakshitaBh.github.io/menu/about.md

 I've also been pursuing my interest in Machine Learning.
 My long term goal is to work at the intersection of Medicine and Machine Learning.

 I completed my Bachelor's degree in Computer Science Engineering from Maharaja Agrasen Institute of Technology, India in 2019.

+The reason for creating this blog is to share what I've been learning.
+'Gyatso' is a tibetan name meaning **Ocean**